 Then press the painted side of the stamp on a piece of paper.
 Apply pressure evenly.

-And do the same for the rest of the shapes.
+Do the same for the rest of the shapes.
 You are free to choose what color and shapes you want.

 - Try to create abstract art or a scenery.
 Stamping here and there is fine but the potential of creating a wonderful piece of art is great!
 It'll take a lot of imagination and creativity but you'll get there.

 - Older kids can use a knife though they should be taught first how to properly hold a knife!
 Safety is important.
+If you want toddlers to learn how to cut a knife, then this is a good activity.
+You can let small kids use a Montessori knife if you want them to learn at an early young age.

 - One cool thing you could do is to have multiple colors in one stamp.
 For example, you could have a triangle-shaped stamp that is yellow on one side and red on the other.